houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 Despite the fact that existentialism is a complicated and multifaceted philosophy, using computational thinking in parallel with it might be a complementary approach to develop a more comprehensive and effective methodology to understand and solve its complexities.
 Both fields emphasize an introspection between structure and freedom, determinism and choice, and they both foster in-depth reflection.

 ## Breaking down complexity
 Complexity looms in the vast fabric of existence.
 We are constantly bombarded with data and it can be difficult to make sense of it all.
-However, computational thinking allows us to break down complex notions and idea by using the four steps below:
+However, computational thinking allows us to break down complex notions and ideas by using the four steps below:

 **1. Decomposition**